bytedreamer/Aporta/README.md

 ```
 ## Aporta Housekeeping

-General information about configuring and setting up the Aporta project for development.
+General information about configuring and setting up the Aporta project for development and running locally.

 [Aporta HouseKeeping](docs/AportaHouseKeeping.md)